 Behavior

-- Multiple hints: You can write multiple
+- Multiple hints: Multiple

 SELECT /*+ INDEX (employees emp_department_ix) */ employee_id, department_id